TEDx Talk

 Brilliantly explaining how the invasive brain biopsy would go down (as I thought I was about to die when given fatality statistics *1% chance - understandably, I had little faith in myself then!* and if I magically survived, would have a completely shaven head, which actually caused some 'friends' to start laughing at merely thinking about how funny I'd look - good mates!).
 The (supposed) imminent death consumed my thoughts (as I'm sure other stroke survivors can relate - we have little faith in our abilities at living despite surviving a terrifying ordeal and mass loss of neurons) and these sort of witty messages were exactly what the doctor ordered.
 In hindsight, they seemed to relish in joining in on teasing my situation!

-Dear KG ensured my lips were always moisturised with baby butt rash cream whilst in hospital.
+Above: Dear KTG ensured my lips were always moisturised with baby-butt-rash cream whilst in hospital.

 Thank you Miss G!

-They were as soft as a baby's butt (pun intended), sure, but what made her put it on her lips in the first place?!
+They were as soft as a baby's butt (pun intended), sure, but what made her put the butt cream on her lips in the first place?!
+Always a hoot with KTG!

-Got plenty of kisses for being Irish-ish in Dublin with my dear KG
+Above: Getting plenty of kisses for being Irish-ish in Dublin with my dear KTG

-Can you tell I was vastly unhealthy (apart from the mighty pint of Guinness/Irish medicine), just a few months away from the two devastating massive strokes and impending full-time care?!
+Can you tell I was vastly unhealthy with an autoimmune disease about to wreak havoc (apart from the mighty pint of Guinness/Irish medicine), a ticking time bomb, just a few months away from the two devastating massive strokes, being on the edge of death & impending full-time care?!

 BIG NEWS!